HelennaYin/MultipleBoostingAlgorithm/Main.md

 ## Multiple Boosting Algorithm

-In this project, I will create a multiple boosting algorithm and test its accuracy with cross-validated mean square error.
+In this project, I will create a multiple boosting algorithm.
+Then, it will be tested with a multi-dimension data set upon its accuracy with cross-validated mean square error.

 First, import the libraries we need to build this algorithm
 ```